zapier/visual-builder/docs/_partners/zap-templates.md

 <a id="submit-your-zap-templates"></a>
 ### 5. Submit Zap Template for Review

 Finally, when your Zap Template is ready for public release, select the `For review` option on your Zap Template Visibility menu, and click _Save_ again.
 That submits the Zap Template to our team to review the Zap Template and ensure it works as expected and meets our standards.

+> **Note**: Zapier will only approve Zap Templates that include either public integrations or integrations that have applied for public release.

 We'll then contact you, typically within a couple of weeks, after reviewing your Zap Template(s).
 If your Zap Templates pass the tests, we will mark them as public to automatically have them show up on your app's App Directory page, inside select partners' apps and sites, and in Zapier's onboarding experience.

 Then make some more Zap Templates.
 Every Zapier integration must have at least 10 Zap Templates, and the more you make, the easier it will be to start using your Zapier integration.
 Open the [Zap Template Creator](https://zapier.com/developer/zap-templates/create) again and create any more Zap Templates you want.